Billy Swan: Background

-Swan moved to Nashville in 1972 and cut his first album, Rock on With Rhythm, which included the track "Lover Please".
-The album budget was only $19,000, and had been declared pre-release by a music business professional hired by the president of Monument Records, Fred Foster, that there were no hits on the record.
-However, "I Can Help", proved this wrong, recorded in 1974 at Young'un Sound in Murfreesboro, Tennessee.
-It was a rockabilly number that topped the Billboard Hot 100 as well as the US and Canadian country charts in 1974, also becoming a hit in many other countries.
+Swan moved to Nashville in 1973 and cut his first album, I Can Help in early 1974, which included the track "Lover Please".
+The album budget was only $19,000 and a music business professional who was hired by the president of Monument Records, Fred Foster, declared pre-release that there were no hits on the record.
+However, the single "I Can Help" proved this wrong; it was recorded at Young 'Un Sound in Murfreesboro, Tennessee southeast of Nashville.
+It was a rockabilly number which topped the Billboard Hot 100 as well as the US and Canadian country charts in 1974, also becoming a hit in many other countries.

-Swan wrote the song on an RMI organ that Kristofferson and singer Rita Coolidge had bought for him as a wedding gift.
+Swan wrote the song using an RMI organ which Kristofferson and singer Rita Coolidge had bought for him as a wedding gift.
 However, the RMI organ wasn't used on the final recording, contrary to popular belief, it was actually a portable Farfisa from Bobby Emmons, a Memphis session musician.
 Swan recalls, "Chip set up a vocal mic, I stood in front of the organ, and what you hear was captured on the second take."
 The lyrics were written in under twenty minutes.
 It was recorded in two takes (without overdubs), and co-produced/engineered by the owner of the recording studio, Chip Young.
 The label pushed for "The Ways of a Woman in Love" to be the single, but Young insisted the hit was "I Can Help".
 However, other albums with Monument, A&M, and Epic did not have nearly the success of "I Can Help".

-In 1979, Swan traveled to Havana, Cuba, to participate in the historic Havana Jam festival that took place March 2–4, alongside Stephen Stills, the CBS Jazz All-Stars, the Trio of Doom, Fania All-Stars, Weather Report, Bonnie Bramlett, Mike Finnegan, Kris Kristofferson, Rita Coolidge, and Billy Joel, plus an array of Cuban artists such as Irakere, Pacho Alonso, Tata Güines, and Orquesta Aragón.
-His performance is captured on Ernesto Juan Castellanos's documentary Havana Jam '79.
+In 1979, Swan traveled to Havana, Cuba to participate in the historic Havana Jam festival from March 2–4 alongside Stephen Stills, the CBS Jazz All-Stars, the Trio of Doom, Fania All-Stars, Weather Report, Bonnie Bramlett, Mike Finnigan, Kris Kristofferson, Rita Coolidge, and Billy Joel plus an array of Cuban artists including Irakere, Pacho Alonso, Tata Güines, and Orquesta Aragón.
+Swan's performance is captured on Ernesto Juan Castellanos's documentary Havana Jam '79.

+Collaboration

 Swan continued to tour as a member of Kristofferson's band and recorded with Randy Meisner of The Eagles.
-In 1986, he entered a California studio (Bench Records) as part of a band called Black Tie and along with Meisner, Jimmy Griffin (Bread), David Kemper (drummer), David Miner, and David Mansfield recorded an album called When the Night Falls.
-He recorded another solo album, Like Elvis Used to Do in 2000, and another Black Tie-style album with Meisner and Charlie Rich, Jr. billed as "Meisner, Swan & Rich".
-As of 2005, Swan remained a backing singer and session musician.
+In 1986, as part of a band called Black Tie, he along with Meisner, Jimmy Griffin (Bread), David Kemper (drummer), David Miner, and David Mansfield recorded an album called When the Night Falls at a California studio (Bench Records).
+He recorded another solo album, Like Elvis Used to Do in 2000 and another Black Tie-style album with Meisner and Charlie Rich, Jr. billed as "Meisner, Swan & Rich".
+As of 2005, Swan is still a backing singer and session musician.